ajbeach2/sqsworker/README.md

 ## Performance

 Real world performace will be dicted by latency to sqs.
-The benchmarks mock sqs calls to illustrate that the package adds very little overhead to consuming messages, and to enure that memory is managed to not create more garbage collection than needed.
+The benchmarks mock sqs calls to illustrate that the package adds very little overhead to consuming messages, and to ensure that memory is managed to not create more garbage collection than needed.

 From the SQS documentation in AWS: